The Physics-Informed Neural Network Gravity Model: Generation III: Abstract

 \section{Abstract}

-{Scientific machine learning and the advent of the Physics-Informed Neural Network (PINN) show considerable potential in their capacity to identify solutions to complex differential equations.
-Over the past two years, much work has gone into the development of PINNs capable of solving the gravity field modeling problem --- i.e.\ learning a differentiable form of the gravitational potential from position and acceleration estimates.
-While the past PINN gravity models (PINN-GMs) have demonstrated advantages in model compactness, robustness to noise, and sample efficiency; there remain key modeling challenges which this paper aims to address.
-Specifically, this paper introduces the third generation of the Physics-Informed Neural Network Gravity Model (PINN-GM-III) which solves the problems of extrapolation error, bias towards low-altitude samples, numerical instability at high-altitudes, and compliant boundary conditions through numerous modifications to the model's design.
-The PINN-GM-III is tested by modeling a known heterogeneous density asteroid, and its performance is evaluated using seven core metrics which showcases its strengths against its predecessors and other analytic and numerical gravity models.}
+{Scientific machine learning and the advent of the Physics-Informed Neural Network (PINN) have shown high potential in their ability to solve complex differential equations.
+One example is the use of PINNs to solve the gravity field modeling problem --- learning convenient representations of the gravitational potential from position and acceleration data.
+These PINN gravity models, or PINN-GMs, have demonstrated advantages in model compactness, robustness to noise, and sample efficiency when compared to popular alternatives; however, further investigation has revealed various failure modes for these and other machine learning gravity models which this manuscript aims to address.
+Specifically, this paper introduces the third generation Physics-Informed Neural Network Gravity Model (PINN-GM-III) which includes design changes that solve the problems of feature divergence, bias towards low-altitude samples, numerical instability, and extrapolation error.
+Six evaluation metrics are proposed to expose these past pitfalls and illustrate the PINN-GM-III's robustness to them.
+This study concludes by evaluating the PINN-GM-III modeling accuracy on a heterogeneous density asteroid, and comparing its performance to other analytic and machine learning gravity models.}

 \keywords{Scientific Machine Learning, Physics Informed Neural Networks, Astrodynamics, Gravity Modeling}